PYangLab/DeepMerge/README.md

 <img width=58% src="https://github.com/liuchunlei0430/DeepMerge/blob/main/img/batch_corrected.png"/>

+## Instructions on how to run DeepMerge on your data
+To adjust these analyses to your dataset, adjust the inputs to provide your data, cell type labels, and batch information.
+The data is .h5 file with all data from different batches and cell types, the cell type label and batch files are .csv file.

 ## Reference
 [1] Ramaswamy, A. et al. Immune dysregulation and autoreactivity correlate with disease severity in SARS-CoV-2-associated multisystem inflammatory syndrome in children.
 Immunity 54, 1083–